AdityaKatira/AdityaKatira/README.md

 I have a passion for discovering and working with cutting-edge technology.
 I am a constant and quick learner.
 I enjoy collaborating with others to solve problems.

-The motto of my life is to be determined towards the Information technology world and its development for the betterment in the standard of living of the society.

 &nbsp;
 # Tech Stack